 61.1.2 out of the remaining charity trustees half (to the nearest round number) shall retire from office.

-61.1.3 The charity trustees to retire under clause 61.1.2 shall be those who have been longest in office since they were last elected or re-elected; as between persons who were last elected/re-elected on the same date, the question of which of them is to retire shall be determined by some random method.
+61.1.3 the charity trustees to retire under clause 62.1.2 shall be those who have been longest in office since they were last elected or re-elected; as between persons who were last elected/re-elected on the same date, the question of which of them is to retire shall be determined by some random method.

-61.1.4 A charity trustee who retires from office under clause 61 or 61.1.1 shall be eligible for re-election.
+61.1.4 A charity trustee who retires from office under clause 62 or shall be eligible for re-election.

-A charity trustee retiring at an AGM will be deemed to have been re-elected for a further one year term unless: -
+A charity trustee retiring at an AGM will be deemed to have been re-elected for a further one-year term unless: -

 he/she advises the board prior to the conclusion of the AGM that he/she does not wish to be re-appointed as a charity trustee; or